benbahrenburg/Ti.GA/iphone/GALib/GoogleAnalytics/Readme.txt

 project.
 See below for a list of frameworks/libraries required by this SDK.

-See the Examples/CuteAnimals application for an illustration of how to use automatic screen tracking, event tracking, and uncaught exception tracking.
+See the Examples/CuteAnimals application for an illustration of how to use automatic screen tracking, event tracking, background dispatching, and uncaught exception tracking.

 You will need a Google Analytics tracking ID to track application usage with the SDK.
 It is recommended to create an account for each set of applications that